Conflict Assessment and Early Warning Tools

 - Conflict Assessment Tools:

 In addition to looking for warning of impending violence, broader conflict assessment tools can be used to understand the nature of brewing conflicts, including who the parties are, what the issues are, and what the intervention possibilities are.
 Conflict assessment is an essential first step in any conflict mitigation or violence prevention strategy.
 In the early 2000s, the Conflict Information Consortium commissioned one of our members to collect and assess the major conflict assessment tools which were available at the time.
 To our (and his) surprise, he found several hundred, almost all slightly different.
 A good overview of approaches is illustrated in the tools listed below.- CAST: The Fund for Peace's Conflict Assessment System Tool.
-This tool provides the data underlying the Failed States Index (see above), as well as providing individual country alerts, conflict assessments and country profiles.
-In addition, the Fund For Peace provides a detailed description of the CAST analytical model at CAST.
+This tool uses a a methodology developed by the Fund for Peace for assessing the vulnerability of states to collapse.
+It measures this vulnerability in pre-conflict, active conflict and post-conflict situations.
+The methodology uses both qualitative and quantitative indicators, relies on public source data, and produces quantifiable results.
+It has diverse applications for governments, international organizations, private corporations, humanitarian organizations, the military, academic scholars and the media.

-- A conflict assessment tool from the Consensus Building Institute.
+- A paper on the state of practice of conflict assessment from the Consensus Building Institute.

 - Interagency Conflict Assessment Framework developed by the Interagency Working Group, formed under the auspices of the Reconstruction and Stabilization Policy Coordinating Committee (R&S PCC) of the U.S. Government.